 What Camera Settings Should I Use for Landscape Photography?

 Make sure you shoot in Manual mode.
-Pay careful attention to your shutter speed, aperture, and colour temperature.
+Pay careful attention to your shutter speed, aperture, and color temperature.
 If you want sharp images, use fast shutter speed.
 For dreamier landscape photos, use slow shutter speed.

 How Do You Shoot a Low Light Landscape?